Partner & Co-Founder

 Anna spent the 2014 election cycle as a Press Assistant at the Republican National Committee.
-She began her career in the office of RNC Chairman Reince Priebus.
+She began her career in the office of the RNC Chairman.

 Dave Martinez joined The Black Rock Group in 2017.
 He most recently served on the National Republican Senatorial Committee's Independent Expenditure during the 2016 election cycle.